Regulation 18 (Notices)

 Where a risk to health is identified in a supply to a single dwelling, a local authority must serve a notice under regulation 18 on the owner/occupiers requiring action to be taken.

 The notice must include the following:

 - Identification of the private water supply (the name and other details of the supply).

 - The grounds for serving the notice (why the water is a potential danger to human health and, for failures to meet the standard, the parameter involved and its concentration).

 - Prohibition or restriction of use of the supply (advice, for example, to boil water for drinking etc. for microbiological failures, not to use water for drinking etc. for serious chemical failures such as contamination with hydrocarbons, not to use water standing in the pipework for drinking etc. for serious failures of the lead standard).

 - All actions necessary to remediate the supply to protect human health in the long term.
-This should include steps to improve the supply, to mitigate the risk and make the supply wholesome.
+This should include steps to improve the supply, to mitigate the risk and make the supply acceptable.

 - Corrective actions that must be taken in order to;